Dodge Aspen: Marketing

 According to R. M. "Ham" Schirmer, manager of Dodge car and corporate advertising for Chrysler, the "Aspen" name originated from the codename "Aspen-Vail" when development for it and the Plymouth "sister car" began in 1971.
 "Aspen is a very pleasant name", Schirmer said, "people think of the outdoors, but not necessarily skiing when they hear it ... it won't inhibit where we want to position the car because it's basically neutral."
 Nonetheless, Chrysler sponsored the 1976 Dodge Aspen Team K2 Freestyle and opened up World Pro Skiing's seventh season, in Aspen, Colorado, as the Dodge Aspen Cup, running courses on Aspen Highlands and Aspen Mountain.
 Actor Rex Harrison served as pitchman in an advertising campaign for the Dodge Aspen that was inspired by the "Ascot Gavotte" scene in the 1964 movie My Fair Lady, which starred Harrison.
-In TV and radio advertisements, Harrison performed a "patter song" using the word "unbelievable" spoken in rhythm.
+In TV and radio advertisements, Harrison performed a patter song using the word "unbelievable" spoken in rhythm.

+A closeup veiw of the name decal on a baby blue classic 1976 Plymouth Volaré parked on the streets of San Diego, California - U.S.A.

 The "Volaré" name is Spanish for "I will fly away" or "I will blow away"; it is also Italian for "to fly".
 In print and broadcast media, singer Sergio Franchi was featured in Volaré advertisements.
 Franchi sang the pop song "Volare", with altered lyrics, in TV and radio commercials for the car.
 (The accent mark used in the car's name is not in the Italian word or the song title; Volaré commercials described it as an "accent on quality".)

+A baby blue classic 1976 Plymouth Volaré parked on the streets of San Diego, California - U.S.A.